shwina/still-magic/_en/configure.md

     return result
 ```

-## How Can I Keep a Record of the Actual Configuration That Produced Particular Results? {#s:configuration-dump}
+## How Can I Keep a Record of the Actual Configuration That Produced Particular Results? {#s:configure-dump}

 -   Careful record keeping is essential to reproducible science
     -   The computer can do the record keeping